 I am grateful to Professor Graham for his insightful comments and criticisms, and I am also happy to learn that we agree, at least in principle, that terrorism is more often than not unjustified.
 However, we seem to disagree at the practical level of whether there might be circumstances under which terrorism could be justified.
 My position is virtually an absolutist deontological position: terrorism is equivalent to murder or manslaughter in domestic law, or equivalent to crimes against humanity or war crimes in international humanitarian law (a.k.a.
 IHL).
 Murder or manslaughter as well as crimes against humanity or war crimes are categorially unjustified.
 Therefore, terrorism is categorically unjustified.
 Still I argue that under extenuating circumstances, like a supreme emergency, terrorism might be excused.

 Professor Parsons views terrorism as analogous to “the common view of torture” where “it might be the case that there are possible circumstances where torture is understandableso called “ticking bomb” casesbut nevertheless our laws and professional codes should absolutely prohibit it.”
 I think the analogy between terrorism and torture is a relevant one; however, I would not want to argue, as Professor Parsons argues, that “there are possible circumstances where torture is understandable,” as in ticking bombs scenarios.
-I rather argue that terrorism, like torture, is categorically prohibit and therefore never justified, not even under extenuating circumstances of supreme emergency.
+I rather argue that terrorism, like torture, is categorically prohibited and therefore never justified, not even under extenuating circumstances of supreme emergency.
 While for me terrorism, like torture, is never justified, under extenuating circumstances, such as a supreme emergency, it might be excused.

 Since I adopt a virtually absolutist deontological position condemning the practice of terrorism, I think that the distinction between justification and excuse could be illuminating for discussions about the use of political violence, especially terrorism.
 When we try to justify an action, we typically appeal to reasons that we have some control over, such as having knowledge that is motivating us to act the way we do.
 But when we try to excuse an action, we typically appeal to reasons that we might not have control over, such as benign ignorance, accidental or unintentional behavior, or simply facing a serious moral dilemma where no matter which way we act objectively innocent people will be harmed.